missjody/loan_calculator/README.md

 ✔ seperate component for doing the math

 ✔ pass values as props

 ✔ set up server

 ✔ serve rates

+still todo:

 * contain calculator in a bordered box similar to how work's team did it
 * Change loan selector into a sliding selector
 * update form to match Next requirement
 * grab values from the form and pass to calculator
 * display estimate, button to start completely over
-* does it still work/update if it's not completely refreshed?
+* does it still work/update if it's not completely refreshed using button?
 * update css to make it a little box

 stretch goals: